Jeffrey Steele (artist): Neglect in the UK, 1980s and 1990s

-Revival of interest, 2005-8
+Revival of interest, 2005-08

-After the "Constructive Context" exhibition of 1978-9 it was not until 2005 that a similar exhibition was held.
+After the "Constructive Context" exhibition of 1978-79 it was not until 2005 that a similar exhibition was held.
 This was at Southampton City Art Gallery, called "Elements of Abstraction: Space, Line and Interval in Modern British Art", curated by Professor Brandon Taylor and Dr Alan Fowler of Winchester School of Art.
 This was followed by "Towards a Rational Aesthetic: Constructive Art in Post-war Britain" at the Osborne Samuel Gallery in London in 2007 and "A Rational Aesthetic", a second exhibition at Southampton City Art Gallery in 2008.
 All of these featured the work of Steele and like-minded artists.
-The 2008 show also featured the work of Anthony Hill (1930–) and Kenneth Martin (1905–1984), who along with his wife, Mary Martin (1907–69), and Victor Pasmore (1908–98) was a leading figure in the revival of Constructivism in Britain and America in the 1940s, forerunners of the Systems group.
+The 2008 show also featured the work of Anthony Hill (1930–2020), Kenneth Martin (1905–1984), Mary Martin (1907–69), and Victor Pasmore (1908–98) - a leading figure in the revival of Constructivism in America and Britain in the 1940s - and all of whom were founders of the British Constructivists in the 1950s, and forerunners of the Systems Group in the 1970s.